bobleesj/github-pages-with-docker/_posts/2024-08-07-open-source-python-workflow.md

 This is a valid practice for a personal project and you are working on a branch alone.
 However, `--hard` and `--force` should not be used on shared branches.

+## GitHub: Pull request best practices

+- Separate PRs for file relocation and modification
+- Be in the reviewer's shoes.
+Keep a PR request reasonably short and concise
+- Push a few commits in a PR for an easier review process

 ## GitHub: Clean commit history with Rebase